lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 Combine spatial densities (e.g. from time averaged quantities or experimental data such as electron densities) with atom-based queries in order to aid multiscaling approaches and comparisons between experiment and simulation.

+# Switch from pure ndarray's to unit aware nd-arrays.

+MDAnalysis is using Anström and picoseconds as default units.
+Our Reader/Writer objects are only aware of units to the extend that they convert other MD-formats to our default units.
+But we can also read the coordinates in the native units.
+This can make it hard to remember what units the coordinates of an AtomGroup have, to fix this you should switch from pure numpy arrays to a unit aware numpy-ndarray wrapper.
+See [Issue #596](https://github.com/MDAnalysis/mdanalysis/issues/596)

 # Or your idea here!
 Get in contact with us to propose an idea.
 Raise an issue in the [Issue Tracker](/MDAnalysis/mdanalysis/issues) or contact us via the [developer Google group](http://developers.mdanalysis.org).